Overview of pulmonary function testing in adults

 PULMONARY FUNCTION TESTS

-The major types of pulmonary function tests include spirometry, measurement of lung volumes, and quantitation of diffusing capacity.
-Measurements of maximal respiratory pressures and flow-volume loops, which record forced inspiratory and expiratory flow rates, are also useful in specific clinical circumstances (table 1).
+The major types of pulmonary function tests (PFTs) are spirometry, spirometry before and after a bronchodilator, lung volumes, and quantitation of diffusing capacity for carbon monoxide.
+Additional PFTs, such as measurement of maximal respiratory pressures, flow-volume loops, submaximal exercise testing, and bronchoprovocation challenge, are useful in specific clinical circumstances (table 1).

 - Crapo RO.
 Pulmonary-function testing.
 N Engl J Med 1994; 331:25.